 1. Review Safety warnings at the beginning of the manual before performing any cutting procedure.
 Keep all guards in place and in working order.
-2. Do not pass hands directly over the Saw Blade when cutting the workpiece.
-Push the workpiece into the Saw Blade using a Push-stick, push-block or by holding the workpiece against the Miter Gauge.
+2. Do not pass hands directly over Saw Blade when cutting workpiece.
+Push workpiece into Saw Blade using a Push-Stick, or hold workpiece against the Miter Gauge.

 WARNING!
-SAFE CUTTING PROCEDURES VARY DEPENDING ON THE TYPE OF CUT.
+TO PREVENT SERIOUS INJURY: SAFE CUTTING PROCEDURES VARY DEPENDING ON THE TYPE OF CUT.
 TO PREVENT SERIOUS INJURY FROM KICKBACK:

-Use Fence for every Rip Cut (cut along with the grain).
+Use Rip Fence for every Rip Cut (cut along with the grain).